 The mission of Harbor-UCLA Medical Center is to provide high quality, cost-effective, patient-centered care through leadership in medical practice, education, and research.

-Having moved my research program to the Lundquist in late 2016, we are continuing our prior research efforts to improve patient outcomes through our melanoma research, identify new uses for previously understudied bacteria associated with breast cancer, and investigating how microbes in colon cancer tissue interact with the human immune system to aid (or impair) the body’s ability to fight cancer.
+Having moved our research program to the Lundquist in late 2016, we are continuing our prior research efforts to improve patient outcomes through our melanoma research, identify new uses for previously understudied bacteria associated with breast cancer, and investigating how microbes interact with the immune system to aid (or impair) the body’s ability to fight cancer.

 The rich research environment at the Lundquist opens new areas of research where the experience of my team can provide additional capabilities in immunologic and computational/bioinformatics expertise to propel new projects forward.
-First, we plan to investigate the microbiome on various surfaces of skin and other areas where bacteria live on patients who get Staph infections.
+We are currently completing a study of the microbiome on various surfaces of skin and other areas where bacteria live on patients who get Staph infections.
 This is in collaboration with Dr. Loren Miller and his expert team in infectious diseases who have a long standing track record studying community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) infections and skin infections.
-You may have read about CA-MRSA, commonly referred to in the lay press as superbugs, and their role in various epidemics of skin infections in athletes, prisoners, and other people who have close contact with each other.
+You may have read about CA-MRSA, commonly referred to in the lay press as superbugs, and their role in various epidemics of skin infections in athletes, incarcerated individuals, and other people who have close contact with each other.

-We also are initiating a pilot project investigating the potential role of microbes in fighting melanoma.
-Based on our experience in the study of colon cancer, we hypothesize that the bacteria found in the tumors may interact with the body’s immune system to affect the ability to fight the cancer, or perhaps cripple the immune system so that the cancer can spread more easily.
+We also are engaged in a study investigating the potential role of microbes in fighting melanoma.
+Based on our experience in the study of colon cancer, we have hints that the bacteria found in the tumors may affect outcomes.
+We are currently testing whether these bacteria might interact with the body’s immune system to affect the ability to fight the cancer, or perhaps cripple the immune system so that the cancer can spread more easily.